Kenyon College

-Kenyon College is a private liberal arts college in Gambier, Ohio.
-It was founded in 1824 by Philander Chase.
+Kenyon College (/ˈkɛnjən/ KEN-yən) is a private liberal arts college in Gambier, Ohio, United States.
+It was founded in 1824 by Episcopal Bishop Philander Chase.
+It is the oldest private institution of higher education in the state of Ohio and enrolls approximately 1,800 undergraduate students.
+Students can choose from over 50 majors, minors, and concentrations, including self-designed majors.

+The college is located on a hill overlooking the Kokosing River and neighbors Mount Vernon, Ohio.
+Its 1000 acre campus is set in rural surroundings that host seven ecosystems.
+There are more than 120 student clubs and organizations.
+Kenyon athletes are called Owls and compete in the NCAA Division III North Coast Athletic Conference.
 Kenyon College is accredited by the Higher Learning Commission.

-Kenyon has 1,708 undergraduates enrolled.
-Its 1,000-acre campus is set in rural surroundings and is home to the Brown Family Environmental Center (BFEC), which has over 380 acres and hosts seven different ecosystems.
-There are more than 120 student clubs and organizations on campus, including eight fraternities and sororities.
-Kenyon athletes are called Owls (previously the Lords and Ladies) and compete in the NCAA Division III North Coast Athletic Conference.

 History

 Founding

 After becoming the first Episcopal Bishop of Ohio in 1818, Philander Chase found a severe lack of trained clergy on the Ohio frontier.
-He planned to create a seminary to rectify this problem, but could find little support.
-Undeterred, he sailed to England and solicited donations from: George Kenyon, 2nd Baron Kenyon; Lord Gambier; and the writer and philanthropist Hannah More.
+He sailed to England and solicited donations from George Kenyon, Lord Gambier, and the writer and philanthropist Hannah More.
 The college was incorporated in December, 1824.
 Dissatisfied with the original location of the college in Worthington, Chase purchased 8000 acres of land in Knox County (with the Mount Vernon lawyer Henry Curtis), and reached what he would name Gambier Hill on July 24, 1825.
-There is a legend that Bishop Chase exclaimed, "Well, this will do" upon reaching the crest of the hill.

 The Kenyon Review

 Kenyon's English department gained national recognition with the arrival of the poet and critic John Crowe Ransom in 1937 as professor of poetry and first editor of The Kenyon Review, a literary journal.
-During his 21-year tenure, Ransom published such internationally known writers as Allen Tate, Robert Penn Warren, William Empson, Mark Van Doren, Kenneth Burke, and Delmore Schwartz, as well as younger writers like Flannery O'Connor, Robert Lowell, and Peter Taylor, to name a few.
+During his 21-year tenure, Ransom published work by writers Allen Tate, Robert Penn Warren, William Empson, Mark Van Doren, Kenneth Burke, and Delmore Schwartz, as well as younger writers Flannery O'Connor, Robert Lowell, and Peter Taylor, among others.
 It was an influential literary magazine during the 1940s and 1950s.

-The Kenyon Review also hosts a two-week summer writing workshop on campus for high-school students.
-The Review also sponsors an annual summer writers workshop for adults.
+The Kenyon Review hosts a two-week summer writing workshop on campus for high-school students.
+The Review sponsors an annual summer writers workshop for adults.
+The Kenyon Review also operates the KR Associates Program, allowing Kenyon students to gain experience in literary editing, publishing, and programming.
+Student associates work with Kenyon Review staff in manuscript evaluation, publicity and marketing, and event planning, among other creative and editorial projects.